It all started 90 years ago

 On July 1, 1992 the "Friends" took over the running of the Aviary.
 In the summer of 1995, due to extensive historical restoration efforts at the castle, the flock was moved temporarily to an unoccupied police station for the duration of the work.
 In the spring of 1996, it became apparent that the birds would not be returning to their home of 70 years at the castle.
 This started a frantic search involving visits to many sites, with and without buildings, that might make a suitable home.
 At this time the Royal Botanical Gardens (RBG) was centralizing most activities to its Main Centre and their site known as the Teaching Gardens was being vacated.
-Because of the many features suited to the Aviary at this location, the City and the RBG agreed to a multi-year lease and the Aviary was moved July of 1996.
-Volunteers worked hundreds of hours to prepare the site.
+Because of the many features suited to the Aviary at this location, the City and the RBG agreed to a multi-year lease and the Aviary was moved July of 1996; indoor enclosures with outdoor flights were built.

 We continue to inspire a love of birds in the community by providing educational tours, both at our Home and out in the community at schools and other events.
 These amazing creatures have touched the lives and hearts of generations of Hamiltonians.